splunk/observability-workshop/content/en/ninja-workshops/1-automatic-discovery/2-petclinic-kubernetes/6-profiling-db-query/3-dbquery.md

 weight: 3
 ---

 With Database Query Performance, you can monitor the impact of your database queries on service availability directly in Splunk APM.
-This way, you can quickly identify long-running, unoptimized, or heavy queries and mitigate issues they might be causing, without having to instrument your databases.
+This way, you can quickly identify long-running, un-optimized, or heavy queries and mitigate issues they might be causing, without having to instrument your databases.

-To look at the performance of your database queries, make sure you are on the APM **Explore** page either by going back in the browser or navigating to the APM section in the Menu bar, then click on the **Explore** tile.
+To look at the performance of your database queries, make sure you are on the APM **Service Map** page either by going back in the browser or navigating to the APM section in the Menu bar, then click on the **Service Map** tile.
 Select the inferred database service `mysql:petclinic` Inferred Database server in the Dependency map **(1)**, then scroll the right-hand pane to find the **Database Query Performance** Pane **(2)**.

 ![DB-query from map](../../images/db-query-map.png)